 If you’re starting this plan, you should eat a little less than usual at every meal until you become accustomed to eating smaller amounts more regularly throughout the day.

 You Can Eat What You Want Sometimes

-You won’t get smaller overnight.
-It takes time to lose weight and inches off your waist.
-Stick with the plan and you’ll be amazed at how quickly it works!
+You won’t get smaller overnight and it will take time to lose weight and inches off your waist.
+Stick with the plan and you’ll be amazed by how quickly it works!

 The Bottom Line